 - 81. Power to enter upon lands for purposes of Act - 82.
 Penalty for obstruction - 83.
-Director-General or Director-General, Food Administration may act in cases of emergency - 84.
-Appeal to Minister against notice, order or decision - 84A.
-Appeal against decisions under Part IV or IX - 85.
+Director-General may act in cases of emergency - 84.
+Appeal to Minister against notice, order or decision - 85.
 Default in compliance with notice - 86.
 Authorised officers may demand names and addresses in certain cases - 87.
-Power of investigating offences - 88.
-Powers of arrest - 88A.
+Power of investigating offences under sections 20 and 23

+88. Powers of arrest

+88A.
 False or misleading information